wak1616/PAC/README.md

 ### RCM Inquiries – Financial Requests

+_**Important Reminder:** The patient’s insurance company is the only entity that can provide accurate and up-to-date information about their policy, coverage, or costs.
+Since the insurance company writes and manages the patient’s policy, they have access to all the necessary details and are best positioned to answer questions.
+Please do not send these types of inquiries to RCM, instead put it back on the patient to reach out to their insurance company._

 | **Request**                                                                                            | **Where to Direct**                                                                                                                                                                                                     |
 | ---------------------------------------------------------------------------------------                | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | **Surgery Costs / Estimates**                                                                          | <p>1.
 Submit request to: <a href="https://app.smartsheet.com/b/form/69536231a6ef45769be310dd757e8386">RCM Support Inquiries</a><br>2.
 Choose <strong>Financial Counseling – Estimate Review/Questions</strong></p>      |